 Airtame's lock slot

-Airtame 2 is compatible with Kensington™ locks so you can now fasten and lock your Airtame to prevent it being stolen.
+Airtame 2 is compatible with Kensington™ locks so you can now fasten and lock your Airtame to prevent it from being stolen.